zapata-engineering/orquestra-core/docs/guides/interfaces.rst

 However, using abstract classes requires using inheritance, which sometimes is undesirable.
 Therefore, we also make use of `Protocols <https://peps.python.org/pep-0544/>`_ .
 The main differences are that we don't have to explicitly express that particular implementation conforms to a protocol and that protocols work not just with classes, but also functions.

-Interfaces provided by Orquestra are:
+Orquestra provides the following interfaces:

 * :class:`QuantumBackend <orquestra.quantum.api.QuantumBackend>` (:ref:`guide <backends_guide>`)
 * :class:`QuantumSimulator <orquestra.quantum.api.backend.QuantumSimulator>` (:ref:`guide <backends_guide>`)